• Sign in

 High-risk systems generally include those that:

-• Store or process personally identifiable information (PII).
+• Store or process personally identifiable information (PII)

-• Contain financial data or transaction records.
+• Contain financial data or transaction records

-• House intellectual property or trade secrets.
+• House intellectual property or trade secrets

-• Handle customer data or other confidential information.
+• Handle customer data or other confidential information

-• Are critical to your core business operations.
+• Are critical to your core business operations

 Establish (and Stick to) a Consistent Review Schedule

 A consistent schedule—whether every six months or annually—turns access reviews into a regular part of your security practices.
-You’ll catch onto issues like privilege creep and unnecessary access early, and prevent them from slipping under your radar until they snowball into major security risks.
+You'll catch issues like privilege creep and unnecessary access early, and prevent them from slipping under your radar until they snowball into major security risks.

 Involve Department Heads in the Review Process